NIRSpec MPT - MOS and MSATA Program Updates

 - Retrieve the latest version of the program from STScI in APT.

-- Without deleting the old Catalog, ingest the new updated Catalog (named differently) to the Targets folder in APT.
+- Without deleting anything in the program, ingest the new updated Catalog (named differently) to the Targets folder in APT.
 Catalog ingest is described in the article NIRSpec MPT - Catalogs.
 In the example shown in Figure 4, the existing Catalog is called HUBBLE-UDF, and the updated Catalog is called HUDF-SMALL.